Interview Series: Sensory Cinema: The Culture of Sound | Interviewer: Gökhan Çolak & Arzu Karaduman

 Within your framework, how can silence be theorized beyond absence— as a productive, material, and even disruptive sonic condition?

 Silence is not the absence of sound but the beginning of listening.
 I wrote something like this over 15 years ago in my first book Listening to Noise and Silence: Towards a Philosophy of Sound Art.
 To me this has only become more pertinent, particularly in relation to politics and what we cannot or do not want to hear and how to start hearing it.
 It is important to note that silence and noise are not binaries.
-Instead, they are on a perceptual spectrum, where they’re not in opposition to each other, but highlight extremes that are part of all sounds when they are listened to beyond a referent or name, in the contingency of the relationship that sounds.
-All sounds can be noisy and all sounds can be silent.
-And silence can engender disruption and as much as noise can calm things down.
+Instead, they are on a perceptual spectrum, where they’re not in opposition to each other, but highlight extremes that are part of all sounds when they are listened to beyond a referent or name, in the contingency of sonic relationality.
+All sounds can be noisy, and all sounds can be silent.
+And silence can engender disruption as much as noise can calm things down.
 Silence can disrupt the flow of the usual, what we think we hear, and how we hear it.
 It can create uncertainty and fear as we lose the baseline of the signal path.

-We talk about noise in relation to noise-signal ratio and how noise disrupts what we can hear, as in understand and make sense of, turning it illegible, and how in this way noise is the undesirable sound of telecommunication, science and writing.
+We talk about noise in relation to noise-signal ratio and how noise disrupts what we can hear as in understand and make sense of, turning it illegible, and how in this way noise is the undesirable sound of telecommunication, science and writing.
 However, silence can equally be heard as “no signal”.
 Its undesirability is not loud, and thus it is not even noticed.
 It does not impede the signal but holds the signal in the thick ambience of what we do not know to hear or listen out for.
 It sounds the conceit of a clear signal by sounding the condition of the unheard, and the excluded.
-Once we tune into silence, once we become aware of its potential to make us hear differently, more and otherwise, then we can start to hear the silent hum that is the no signal of a different speech.
-And that is why I think the notion that silence is the beginning of listening remains and gains in relevance.
-Because at this political conjuncture we need to hear also what you hint at by the term Negative: that which seems upside down and strange but holds the imagination of a different world, which in the process of photographic development gets rendered into the shapes and forms we recognise.
+Once we tune into silence, once we become aware of its

 Subjectivity and the Unconscious